Motorway Services Online

 Whether you're using the browser hack mentioned above, or just the normal site search box, there is one little feature you need to know.

-That can be a little annoying if you genuinely want to search for a common word that also happens to be a page name.
+The down-side is that this search hack makes it difficult if you genuinely want to search for a common word that also happens to be a page name, like "Toilets".
 To get round that, simply do a blank search (tap "go" without searching for anything).
 This will take you to the page Special:Search, where you can then search to your heart's content!
 Use the tabs at the top to switch between searching pages, photos and other content.

 Watchlist